surpassinggoogle/humanpadd/source/technical/contributor_workflow.md

 *   If you know **Clojure**, you can contribute to [status-react](https://github.com/status-im/status-react/).
 This is where we handle interactions between Whisper and the app; between the wallet, the user and any Distributed Application (DApp) that they want to access; and where the UI logic lives.
 The clean separation between data and functions offered in Clojure allows us to think broadly about what we can really build using decentralized networks and the right kinds of tools.
 If you're a [Clojurist](http://www.braveclojure.com/introduction/), you know why ;)
 *   If you know **Clojure** and some **React Native QT**, you can contribute to [status-desktop](https://github.com/status-im/react-native-desktop), soon to be a part of the status-react repo.
 Desktop is one of our most exciting projects, because it will allow us to decentralize a lot of our current infrastructure and incentivise our users to run large parts of the networks from their own machines.
 This presents particularly interesting technical and cryptoeconomic problems and opportunities.
 *   If you have know **Node** or **JavaScript**, you can contribute to [Embark](https://github.com/embark-framework/embark/).
 Embark is the most cutting-edge framework for developing DApps that currently exists.
 Contributing here means [getting to work](https://gitter.im/embark-framework/Lobby) with some of the most passionate, productive and talented engineers building developer tools for all of Ethereum.
 *   If you are that very rare breed of human known as a **Nim** developer, you can contribute to the [status-nimbus](https://nimbus.team/) repositories.
-Alternatively, ping @arnetheduck in [chat.status.im](https://chat.status.im) and ask him what the Research team most needs help with.
+Alternatively, join the Nimbus team in the [Nimbus Discord](https://discord.gg/XRxWahP) server.
 *   If you have a background in **devops**, especially distributed systems, you can contribute to [status-infrastructure](https://github.com/status-im?utf8=%E2%9C%93&q=infra&type=&language=).
 The challenges of keep nodes synced to the network at all times are not to be underestimated, and this is potentially some of the most interesting work in distributed systems running in production anywhere in the world.
 *   If you have a background in **security**, you can contribute to our ongoing efforts to make sure that things like Perfect Forward Secrecy are implemented properly and that everyone acting as a core contributor upholds the best practices required when working with public and adversarial networks.